ahoymarcus/nextjs-myjs-tech-blog/articles/advanced-message-queuing-protocol-2022-03-16.md

 ### The Broker Architecture

-The messaging brokers receive messages from publishers, and this this messages are either directly or through some layer routed to the consumers.
+The messaging brokers receive messages from publishers, and these this messages are either directly or through some layer routed to the consumers.
 Also, since this is a network protocol, publishers and consumers can all reside on different machines.

--  read more about the Broker Architecture in these articles:
+-  read more about the Broker Pattern and the Broker Architecture respectively in these articles:
 - `Software Architecture Patterns - Overview` [²]
 - `Software Architecture and Design` [³]